TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/6-dispatching.rst

 .. include:: ../Includes.txt
 .. highlight:: php
 .. _dispatching:

 ===========
 Dispatching
 ===========

-The Dispatcher's job is to find a class that can handle the current page request.
-Once found, the Dispatcher executes the method *handleRequest* in the matching class and receives the result.
+The dispatcher's job is to find a class that can handle the current page request.
+Once found, the dispatcher executes the method *handleRequest* in the matching class and receives the result.
 This result is then passed out as website content.